-Wellington Country Park is between Reading and Basingstoke in Berkshire, is easily accessible and has plenty of parking – which is free of charge.
+Wellington Country Park is a fantastic day out between Reading and Basingstoke in Berkshire and just over the Hampshire border, is easily accessible and has plenty of parking – which is free of charge.
 There are charges to go to Wellington Country Park though and under 3’s get in free.

 The main reception at Wellington Country Park has a cafe, shop, places to buy tickets and also the desk to arrange camping pitches as Wellington Country Park also has touring facilities available.
 One highlight of Wellington Country Park is the animal farm and you are able to buy some animal feed for £1 a bag before you go into the park – this was £1 well spent – definitely pick some up on your way in.

 As soon as we went into the park I was amazed at the variety of activities on offer and how big Wellington Country Park was.
 I have been to a lot of other country parks in the past and usually they are just green areas with an adventure playground attached.
 Wellington Country Park couldn’t be any different!

 What is there to do at Wellington Country Park?

 Throughout Wellington Country Park there are adventure play areas and assault courses aimed at kids of all ages across the site with a designated toddler play area and different climbing frames and slides to suit all abilities.
 LP was in her element on the slides, climbing frames and bouncing/spinning things – she could have easily played all day.